top of page

 Create More Rest and Structure

+A dysregulated nervous system often benefits from consistency.
 Regular sleep, meals, movement, and downtime can help create a greater sense of emotional stability.

 Reduce Constant Stimulation

 Excessive multitasking, scrolling, busyness, and information overload can intensify anxiety symptoms.
+Creating intentional quiet moments matters.

 Move Your Body Gently